crxssed7/notable-figures/figures/Dennis Ritchie.md

 The C Programming Language (sometimes referred to as K&R; 1978 with Brian Kernighan)

 # Publications and academic papers
-Ritchie has been the author or contributor to about 50 academic papers, books and textbooks and which have had over 15,000 citations.
+Ritchie has been the author or contributor to about 50 academic papers, books, and textbooks which have had over 15,000 citations.

 Here are some of his most cited works: